Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: Discussion

-Furthermore, using results of \cite{Ball:1995ni} one may analyze the asymptotic structure of the relation between pole and running $t$-quark masses in more details and define the order of PT from which the asymptotic behavior of this relation is revealing itself.
-Combining expression (\ref{Mt}) with the results of \cite{Ball:1995ni}, normalized at $\mu^2=\overline{m}^2_q$, one can obtain the following from large-$\beta_0$ expansion numerical representation for the top-quark pole mass:
+Note also that the effects of the massive lighter quarks in the coefficients $t^M_k$ are no less essential than the RG-controll- able ones responsible for the shift of the renormalization scale.
+They are rather important in both theoretical and phenomenological studies related to the determination of the charm, bottom and top-quark masses (see e.g. \cite{Ayala:2014yxa, Ayala:2016sdn, Dehnadi:2011gc, Mateu:2017hlz, Hoang:2017btd}).
+These massive effects were exactly calculated in \cite{Gray:1990yh, Bekavac:2007tk} (see also the recent work \cite{Fael:2020bgs}).
+However, in this paper we do not study the extra theoretical uncertainties related to the incorporation in analysis of the effects of massive lighter quarks.

-This approximate expression indicates the first traces of the asymptotic nature of PT series for $t$-quark pole mass may be observed in the eight order of PT.
-Indeed, the eighth and ninth contributions are either comparable or exceed the value of the seventh order correction.
+Using the known results of \cite{Ball:1995ni} one may analyze the asymptotic structure of the relation between the pole and running $t$-quark masses in more details.
+Combining the six-loop \textit{FL}-expression from (\ref{MtECH-method}) with the results of \cite{Ball:1995ni} normalized at $\mu^2=\overline{m}^2_q$ and utilizing the NNA approximation, one can arrive to the following numerical representation for the top-quark pole mass: